I Know What You Did Last Summer: Pre-production

 According to producer Stokely Chaffin, the producers sought out actors who were "beautiful, but likable".
 Director Gillespie recalled that, though he had been unfamiliar with the screenplay's source material, that "roughly 60 to 65%" of the young women auditioning had read the novel as children.
 Jennifer Love Hewitt, who at the time was mainly known for her role on the television series Party of Five, was cast in the lead of Julie James based on her "ability to project vulnerability", which the producers, director Gillespie and writer Williamson unanimously agreed upon.
 Initially, Hewitt was considered for the role of Helen.
 Melissa Joan Hart was offered a role, but she turned it down, because she felt that the film was a rip-off of Scream.
 For the role of Barry, the crew had envisioned an actor with a "6 ft 2 in quarterback" appearance, as the character had been written as an intimidating figure.
 Ryan Phillippe was ultimately cast in the part based on his audition, despite the fact that he was not as physically tall as the script had called for.
 Director Gillespie chose Freddie Prinze Jr. for the role of Ray, because he felt Prinze himself had an "everyman" quality much like the character.

 Sarah Michelle Gellar was the last of the lead performers to be cast in the role of Helen.
-Like Hewitt, Gellar was also known to American audiences at the time for her roles in television, primarily as the titular Buffy Summers on Buffy the Vampire Slayer.
+Like Hewitt, Gellar was also known to American audiences at the time for her roles in television.
 Gillespie commented on casting Gellar: "I wanted an actress that had a warmth to her, but could still come off as being a bitch."
 For the supporting role of Missy, Gillespie sought an actress with significant screen presence, as the character, despite appearing in only two scenes, is central to several major plot points.
 Anne Heche was cast in the role, which she recalled as being two days' worth of work that required her to "be scary".